ryandikdan/InCite/README.md

 - [ ] Make an Add-on so it is self-contained (can't do this alone)

 - [x] Get a cute snake logo

-- [ ] Decrease size of current exe (remove unnecessary dependencies or files)